satyaki-mitra/ImageForensics-AI/README.md

 ## 🎯 Overview

-**ImageForensics-AI** is a **tiered evidence-first screening tool** designed to reduce manual review workload by analyzing images through statistical metrics (Tier-1) and declarative evidence (Tier-2), then resolving through a deterministic decision policy.
+**ImageForensics-AI** is a **Two-Tiered evidence-first screening tool** designed to reduce manual review workload by analyzing images through statistical metrics (Tier-1) and declarative evidence (Tier-2), then resolving through a deterministic decision policy.

 ### What This Is
 ✅ A workflow efficiency tool with evidence-first architecture